alexlib/OpenRiverCam/docs/sites.rst

 - `Site ID`: a number, automatically assigned to each site.
 The first site added will be given the number 1, the second 2, etc.
 - `Site name`: Your own name for the site.
 You can choose any recognizable name that works for your organisation.
+- `Latitude [deg]`: the latitude location of a site measured in decimal degrees, measured from -90 degrees (South Pole) to 90 degrees (North Pole).
+- `Longitude [deg]`: the longitude location of a site measured in decimal degrees, measured from -180 degrees (East) to 180 degrees (East).
 - `EPSG code`: an EPSG code is a number, representing a `Coordinate Reference System` (CRS).
 A CRS describes how coordinates should be mapped onto the planet.
 Because the Earth has a spherical shape, a CRS that measures coordinates in West-East and North-South metres distances from a reference point, typically has a limited area where